Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 T's Core also provides three special Warp Providers implemented directly by T's Core.

-Unlike the providers in `TsCore/WarpProviders`, these are not data asset entries.
+These providers use special runtime logic and are not entries in `TsCore/WarpProviders`.

 | Provider | Description |
 |----------|-------------|